Catchup Math Teacher FAQ

 Can students view a summary of their own progress?

-- Students can review all their usage and scores since their account was created using their Help button and then the Student History button.
+- Students can view all of their usage and scores by clicking on the Help button and selecting Student History.

 -

-What can I do if I find students are just "paging through" the required practice problems?
+What can I do if I find students are just "clicking through" the Required Practice Problems without really learning the material?

 Students who are not taking advantage of learning from the tutorial practice problems will find they are not making progress and not passing quizzes.
-If they do not recognize this on their own, you will be able to identify them from the Admin reports and speak with them individually.
-Some options to consider might be requiring them to Show Work or pointing out some of the resources they are not utilizing, such as the videos and activities. -
+If they do not recognize this on their own, you will be able to identify them from the Admin reports (e.g. "Most Failed Quizzes") and speak with them individually.
+Options to consider might be to require them to Show Work on their electronic whiteboards or pointing out some of the resources they are not utilizing, such as the videos and activities. -

 Why are some lessons missing a video or an activity?